takakib123/Long_video_qa/README.md

 ## Method

-1. First, frames are selected using depth-first and breadth-first search with the Videotree method.
+1. First, frames are selected using depth-expansion and breadth-expansion to create frame clusters with the Videotree method.
 2. Videotree selects a number frames using clusters and then pass to an LLM to generate answer.
 We took the same approach, with a VLM.
 Since there are too many frames to pass directly to the VLM, we further iteratively find similarity between two frames and reduce redundant frames